 - Regulatory Compliance and Security: We verified each broker’s regulatory status with the FSCA and other relevant authorities.
 Additionally, we looked into the security measures in place, such as data encryption and fund segregation, to protect traders’ investments.

 - Range of Tradable Assets: We examined the variety of assets available for trading, including Forex, stocks, commodities, and cryptocurrencies.
-A diverse range of assets allows traders to build a well-rounded portfolio, which is beneficial for risk management and strategy diversification.
+A diverse range of assets allows traders to build a well-rounded portfolio, which is beneficial for risk management and diversification of strategies.

 Bank Transfers